-When I made the conscious decision to transition to GNU/Linux (“Linux” from this point) earlier this year, it’s not a difficult one, nor something that was considered in one night.
+When I made the conscious decision to transition to GNU/Linux (“Linux” from this point) in early 2020, it’s not a difficult one, nor something that was considered in one night.
 I did months of reading and research, not only on the software side, but also on the hardware side.
 You see, it’s a running joke among software enthusiasts that when one decides to use Linux as their daily driver, one is prepared to figure out things for themself.
 One must have the patience to RTFM, or Read the Full Manual.
 (I kid, I kid, F doesn’t really stand for Full, if you know what I mean.)

 Most of the top Linux distributions (or “distros”) work with a wide range of hardware out of the box.
 So if you’re new to Linux, you need not to worry about whether it would work on your machine.
 Most probably, it would.
 Take note, though, that if you’re machine is 32-bit (in layman’s terms, it roughly means Ancient), you will have to check on a Linux distro whether they have a variant that supports this architecture.
 Debian is one that has an installer for 32-bit, but there are others.

 Takeaways, now na!

 - If you don’t have the time to research, and just want something that works, get Debian with XFCE desktop environment.
 Reason: It’s lightweight yet with enough features to get you started.
 New and advanced users alike can easily configure the desktop environment to fit their workflow.

 - If you have a bit more time, you may look into PrivacyTool’s OS suggestions.
 They listed Fedora and Ubuntu as the beginner distros for those looking for an easy transition to Linux.